 The private sector has no emission reductions commitments under the Paris Agreement but must comply with national climate change legislation in the countries where it operates.
-It may also be interested in purchasing mitigation units to meet corporate responsibility commitments.
+It may also be interested in purchasing ITMOs to meet voluntary corporate responsibility commitments.
 The private sector cannot directly be a party to a CAT agreement but can participate in two key ways:

-- Helping to reduce emissions in the host country, which will eventually deliver mitigation units to be transferred to partner countries.
-The private sector could do this through their investments in low carbon or carbon storage projects.
-In addition to the traditional revenue stream of those low carbon projects, the private sector could agree with partner countries to get a share of the emission credits achieved.
+- Helping to reduce emissions in the host country, which will eventually deliver ITMOs to partner countries.
+The private sector could do this through their investments in emission reduction or removal projects.
+Ideally, the host country would introduce policy instruments mobilizing these investments.

-- Purchasing mitigation units from partner countries.
-These units could be used for compliance with national ETS of the partner countries (if applicable), or for voluntary offset purposes.
+- Purchasing ITMOs from partner countries.
+These units could be used for compliance with national ETS of the Partner countries (if applicable), or for voluntary offset purposes.

 We would find a vertical integration of emissions reduction generation and consumption when the private sector is involved in both activities.
 This would be ideal, as it would create strong incentives for a company to invest in mitigation in the host countries where they operate.